Domestic reactions to the January 6 United States Capitol attack: Conspiracy theories

 Immediately after the attack, some Trump loyalists and pro-Trump outlets spread the false claim that the incident was a false flag operation staged by antifa to implicate Trump supporters.
 Although it was repeatedly debunked, the disinformation campaign effectively spread the falsehood, A poll released in February 2021 by the American Enterprise Institute found that 30% of Americans (including 50% of Republicans and 20% of Democrats) believe antifa was mostly responsible for the violence that happened in the riots at the U.S. Capitol.
 The FBI said there was no evidence of antifa involvement in the mob incursion.

-Theories that the attack was a false flag operation instigated or staged by the FBI also spread.
+Claims that the attack was a false flag operation instigated or staged by the FBI also spread.
 In one case, a right-wing website run by Darren Beattie, a former Trump White House speechwriter, published a story containing unfounded theories of FBI orchestration of the incident, which was quickly promoted by popular Fox News host Tucker Carlson, followed by several Republican members of Congress advancing the theory; one congressman entered the website story into the Congressional Record.
-Carlson produced a three-part series, "Patriot Purge," a trailer of which he aired on his broadcast before the series was presented on the Fox Nation streaming service.
+Carlson produced a three-part series, "Patriot Purge", a trailer of which he aired on his broadcast before the series was presented on the Fox Nation streaming service.
 The series asserted that the attack was a false flag operation designed to entrap and imprison political dissidents.
-Carlson stated on-air that the government had "launched a new war" on American citizens and characterized his series as "rock-solid factually."
+Carlson stated on-air that the government had "launched a new war" on American citizens and characterized his series as "rock-solid factually".
 Fact-checkers found the series contained numerous falsehoods and conspiracy theories.
 Michael Jensen, a senior researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism, called it "political propaganda that is meant to rally a support base that has shown a willingness to mobilize on the basis of disinformation and lies.
 That's how we got Jan.
 6 in the first place."
-Around the one-year anniversary of the attack, Trump sought to discredit the January 6 committee investigation by issuing a statement echoing claims by Beattie, Matt Gaetz and Marjorie Taylor Greene that there had been a "fedsurrection," as Beattie promoted baseless speculation that circulated online about a passenger in a "Hippies for Trump" bus who allegedly enabled the attack.
+Around the one-year anniversary of the attack, Trump sought to discredit the January 6 committee investigation by issuing a statement echoing claims by Beattie, Matt Gaetz and Marjorie Taylor Greene that there had been a "fedsurrection", as Beattie promoted baseless speculation that circulated online about a passenger in a "Hippies for Trump" bus who allegedly enabled the attack.